johnbillion/wp-json-schemas/readme.md

 ### When do these schemas apply?

-They apply whenever a supported PHP object is represented as JSON.
+The core object schemas apply whenever a supported PHP object is represented as JSON.
 How you do that depends on your application, but here are some examples:

 ```php
 // get_post() returns a WP_Post or null: